 - Closest Town: Gateway (1mi)

-- Specs: Free primitive camping
+- Specs: Free primitive camping; first-come, first-serve

 - Amenities: Picnic areas, fire pits, access to hiking trails, spectacular views of rock formations and stars at night